hypermodern-python/website/docs/chapter02.md

 - The `tool.coverage.report.show_missing` option enables the display of line numbers for missing coverage.

-Coverage.py comes with a command-line interface named `coverage`, sporting a number of subcommands.
+Coverage.py comes with a command-line interface named `coverage`.
 In the simplest case, checking test coverage is a two-step process:

 - `coverage run` executes a script or module (via the `-m` option) and collects coverage data.